intel/intel-technology-enabling-for-openshift/gaudi/README.md

 .
 Status:
   Conditions:
-    Last Transition Time:  2024-07-24T14:05:11Z
+    Last Transition Time:  2025-01-21T18:50:46Z
     Message:               All resources have been successfully reconciled
     Reason:                Reconciled
     Status:                True
 ```
 ## Verify Gaudi Provisioning
-After the `DeviceConfig` instance CR is created, it will take some time for the operator to download the Gaudi OOT driver source code and build it on-premise with the help of the KMM operator.
-The OOT driver module binaries will be loaded into the RHCOS kernel on each node with Gaudi cards labelled by NFD.
+After the `ClusterPolicy` instance CR is created, it will take some time for the operator to download the Gaudi OOT driver source code and build it on-premise with the help of the KMM operator.
+The OOT driver module binaries will be loaded into the RHCOS kernel on each node with Gaudi cards labelled by feature discovery.
 Then, the Gaudi device plugin can advertise the Gaudi resources listed in the table for the pods on OpenShit to use.
 Run the command below to check the availability of Gaudi resources:
 ```
 oc describe node | grep habana.ai/gaudi